 If you’re travelling in Spain and your outfit exceeds 12m, you are required to fit marker boards to the back of your vehicle.
 You can either have two small boards or one large board but they must be placed at the back of the outfit between 50cm and 150cm off the ground.

 - have plain yellow in the centre with a red outline

 Marker boards can be purchased from most HGV suppliers including HGV Direct.

 Vehicles exceeding 3,500kg in France

-All vehicles with a total weight exceeding 3.5 tonnes must have a sticker showing the position of the blind spots, visible on the sides and at the rear of the vehicle.
-Therefore, motorhomes and caravans over 3.5 tonnes remain affected by these regulations in force since 1 January 2021.
+All motorhomes and caravans (not combined with towing vehicle) with a total weight exceeding 3.5 tonnes must have a sticker showing the position of the blind spots, visible on the sides and at the rear of the vehicle.
+These regulations are in force since 1 January 2021.